 O O O

 "Yes, Tsunade-sama," the young woman said mildly, speaking from behind a painted mask.
 He knew she was just covering up her frustration, though.
-The Haruno girl had quite a reputation for being a bit arrogant and independent; she must have been burning up inside after her solo mission had been taken away.
+Haruno Sakura had quite a reputation for being a bit arrogant and independent; she must have been burning up inside after her solo mission had been taken away.

-The Godaime Hokage, from where she leaned over the large topographical map, barely glanced up at her apprentice as she continued talking.
+The Godaime Hokage, from where she leaned over the large topographical map, barely glanced up at her charge as she continued talking.
 "I have given you half a year to track him down, and I cannot afford to waste your skills on this any more.
 With the two of you out there, I am sure this will be dealt with more efficiently.
 My contact's latest intell puts the Missing-Nin in this area," she tapped the Kouseki Mountain range, "one week ago, heading south.
 I want him captured alive, so use excessive force with caution."

 "Yes Hokage-sama," his partner said, and he echoed her.